markh-de/KiVar/README.md

 Earlier versions of KiVar also supported KiCad 7, but in a very restricted way.
 Hence, after the release of KiCad 8, KiVar support for KiCad 7 was dropped.

+KiVar uses the Python API wrapper for pcbnew, the KiCad PCB Editor.

 ## Installation

 ### KiVar Action Plugin

-The KiVar Action Plugin uses the Python API wrapper for pcbnew, the KiCad PCB Editor.

-> ***TODO*** ... so does the CLI. move this text to general info.

-The recommended installation method is to use KiCad's integrated **Plugin and Content Manager**.
-KiVar is included in the official PCM repository, allowing a smooth and safe installation experience.
-For manual installation users can also choose to download the plugin archive packages.
+The recommended plugin installation method is to use KiCad's integrated **Plugin and Content Manager**.
+KiVar is included in the **official PCM repository**, allowing a smooth and safe installation and update experience.
+For manual installation users can also choose to download the plugin archive package.

 #### Using the Plugin and Content Manager